Hydraxon91/diligent-academy-backend-sql-basics-hydra/tasks.md

 - Order the previous list by count, ascending.
 - Measure the summarized weight of each kind.
 Show the sum of the weight and the kind's name next to each other.
 - Show only the kinds from the previous list where the summarized weight is heavier than 10 kg.
-- Find out the pet lady/lord!
+- EZT Find out the pet lady/lord!
 Find the owner who has the most pets.
 Show only their name, and the number of pets.
 - Find out the *cat* lady/lord!
 Find the owner who has the most *cats.* Show only their name, and the number of *cats*.
 - Count the average age by of the pet's grouped by owner.